Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Where to stay in Mostar

-Despite being one of the most important cities in Bosnia and Herzegovina, Mostar is small and very easy to navigate.
+Despite being one of the country’s most important cities in Bosnia and Herzegovina, Mostar is small and very easy to navigate.

-Check availability and rates herei:
+Check availability and rates here:

 .

-Currency and language of Bosnia Herzegovina
+Currency and language of Bosnia and Herzegovina

-Even though we stayed in Bosnia for almost a week, we only exchanged money once, for €100, to have some local currency for small expenses such as entry to tourist attractions, small purchases and such – there were 7 of us, so we exchanged the equivalent €2/day/person.
+Even though we stayed in Bosnia for almost a week, we only exchanged money once, €100, to have some local currency for small expenses like entrance fees and small purchases.
+There were 7 of us, so we exchanged about €2 per person per day.

 .